KpyTuK777/Management-OS/README.md

 Open the repository in VS Code and launch `index.html` or `portfolio.html` with the Live Server extension.
 No installation, build step, or backend is required.

+## Visual language

+Read the [Visual Language Repository](images/README.md) before opening Figma, collecting references, selecting visual assets, or writing interface CSS.
+It is a governed part of the product architecture, not an assets folder or documentation substitute.

 ## Documentation

 - [Architecture](docs/ARCHITECTURE.md)